LinkWellNodes/Documentation/blog/Build-And-Deploy-A-Smart-Contract-On-Base/index.md

   <img src="/img/deploy_sc_base/response_variable_udpated.webp" alt="View the Updated Response Variable" />
 </p>

-Take note that the CryptoCompare url specified in the request function provides a JSON response of **3833.23**.
+Take note that the CryptoCompare url specified in the request function provides a JSON response of the ETH value with decimals (ie **3833.23**.).
 Due to the fact that decimals do not work in Solidity, the **3833.23** value is multiplied by 10 ** 18 in order to remove the decimals before writing the value on chain.

 Now that the latest Ethereum price is stored in a variable in your contract, you can execute additional logic based on this updated value, such as: